Removing Grout From Ceramic Tile

 The triangular attachment with the diamonds facing down is amazing at cleaning away old thinset and glue after I tear up a tile.

-If you own a multi-tool or a buying one after reading this article, do yourself a
+If you own an oscillating multi-tool or a buying one after reading this article, do yourself a favour and pop this into your cart as well.

-Okay now that we have our multi-tool setup to remove grout from ceramic tile let’s begin.
+Okay now that we have our oscillating multi-tool setup to remove grout from ceramic tile let’s begin.

 If you are replacing a whole floor then I suggest you begin from the end and work your way out of the room.